 Notes on ingredients:

 You can find coconut butter in most health food stores now.
 It also goes by the names “coconut cream concentrate,” “coconut manna,” and “coconut spread,” but this is the brand I use most often.
 Cocoa butter is the pure fat extracted from cocoa beans and is used to make chocolate.
 You may be able to find it at a health food store, but it is not carried everywhere, so online may be best for that as well.
-Click here to shop for these and other real food ingredients from vendors I trust.

 I used freeze dried cranberries in this recipe, mainly because I picked up a bag of them recently as an impulse buy and was unsure how I would ever use them!
 I didn’t try it, but I think regular dried cranberries would be delicious in this recipe too if a bag of freeze dried cranberries doesn’t jump off the shelf and into your grocery cart like it seemed to for me!